Sport in Israel: Golf

-Israel has a single 18-hole golf course named Caesarea Golf & Country Club and located in the town of Caesarea and a smaller 9 hole course called Gaash Golf Club located at kibbutz Ga'ash.
+Israel has a single 18-hole golf course named Caesarea Golf & Country Club, located in the town of Caesarea.
 Notable Israeli golfers include Big Break contestant Oren Geri, Ron “Racehorse” Smith, Rami Asayag, Asher Iyasu and world blind golfing champion Zohar Sharon.
 Laetitia Beck has won the Israeli Championship five times, including for the first time when she was 12 years of age, and won gold medals in golf in both the 2009 and 2013 Maccabiah Games, and is the first Israeli to compete in an LPGA Tour tournament.